Payment systems

 Stripe Checkout

-The first feature to discuss is Stripe Checkout, which provides checkout processing for both mobile and desktop devices.
-There is support for email receipts, discounts, and more.
+The first feature to discuss is Stripe Checkout, which provides checkout processing for mobile and desktop devices, which supports email receipts, discounts, and more.
 It is integrated with Google Pay and Apple Pay, and there are plenty of customization options for business owners to choose from.

 Stripe Connect

-Another feature is Stripe Connect, which allows businesses to manage everything from financial reports to the sign-up process details.
+Stripe Connect allows businesses to manage everything from financial reports to the sign-up process details.
 There are ready-made interface solutions, or you can start from scratch and customize every aspect.
 Stripe Connect works in more than 30 countries and processes over a hundred currencies.

 Additional Stripe features include: